Septic Tank Regulations 2020

 - Septic tanks should only be used in conjunction with a form of secondary treatment (e.g. a drainage field).
 Septic tanks should be sited at least 7m from any habitable parts of buildings, and preferably downslope.
 For more details, please read the Environment Agency Septic Tank 2020 Regulations.

-- Where the septic tank is to be emptied using a tanker, the septic tank should be sited within 30m of a vehicle access provided that the invert level of the septic tank is no more than 3m below the level of the vehicle access.
+- Where the septic tank is to be emptied using a tanker, the septic tank should be sited within 30m of a vehicular access provided that the invert level of the septic tank is no more than 3m below the level of the vehicular access.
 This distance may need to be reduced where the depth to the invert of the tank is more than 3m.
 There should also be a clear route for the hose such that the tank can be emptied and cleaned without hazard to the building occupants and without the contents being taken through a dwelling or place of work.

 - Septic tanks should have a capacity below the level of inlet of at least 2,700 litres (2.7m3) for up to 4 users.
 The size should be increased by 180 litres for each additional user.
 As a guide, a 2800L septic tank will serve a maximum of 4 persons, a 3800L serves 10 people and a 4600L is a 14 person tank.